Corpus Christi Oil Tanker Truck Accident Lawyer

 Tanker trucks are challenging to operate.
 They are susceptible to overturning due to their high center of gravity and the fact that the liquid cargo inside the tank may shift suddenly if the vehicle rounds a curve too quickly.
 Commercial truck drivers require additional training and certification to drive a cargo tanker truck.
 Even so, many truck accidents occur near the oil fields.

-If you’ve been injured in an accident involving an oil tanker truck or fuel truck, contact the experienced Texas truck accident lawyers at Herrman & Herrman, P.L.LC.
+If you’ve been injured in an accident involving an oil tanker truck or fuel truck, contact the experienced Corpus Christi truck accident lawyers at Herrman & Herrman, P.L.LC.
 With more than 100 years of combined legal experience, our team has the training and knowledge to get you the compensation you deserve.
 We have successfully handled more than 20,000 cases, and we’ve helped our clients get millions in compensation to cover the costs of their injuries.
 Every case has unique factors.

 Our attorneys are ready to help you evaluate your legal options and seek answers and justice.
 Call our office or reach out to us online for a free case review today.